alexa221/alx-files_manager/README.md

 # Files manager
 ##### Simple platform to upload and view files

-###### This project is a summary of this back-end trimester: authentication, NodeJS, MongoDB, Redis, pagination and background processing..
+###### This project is a summary of  back-end trimester: authentication, NodeJS, MongoDB, Redis, pagination and background processing..
 #### The main objective of this project is to build a simple platform to upload and view files:

 	User authentication via a token